neyrinckaudio/docs-vcpro/docs/logic-pro.md

 * Quit Logic Pro.
 * Select the V-Control Pro Preferences... menu item.
-* Toggle the<b>Logic Pro - Use IPv6</b> item.
+* Toggle the `Logic Pro - Use IPv6` item.
 * Click OK
 * Launch Logic Pro

-We have demosntrated this problem to the Logic Pro team and they have not acknowledged it.
+We have demonstrated this problem to the Logic Pro team, and they have not acknowledged it.